dynamicguy/mw-docs/docs/customization/password-validation.md

 * `NumericPasswordValidator` -  Checks if the proposed password isn’t all numbers

-By default, MajorityWorld arrives with the `MinimumLengthValidator` enabled.
+By default, DrikGallery arrives with the `MinimumLengthValidator` enabled.
 The minimum length is set to 8 characters.

 You can manage and customize the password validation integration using several functions provided in Django (using all or some of the possible validations).
 You can also write your own password validator.